tiny-pilot/tinypilot/CONTRIBUTING.md

 See [tinypilot/style-guides](https://github.com/tiny-pilot/style-guides).

+## User interface style guide

+We document UI patterns and components in a style guide, to maintain a consistent user experience throughout the web application.

+After launching TinyPilot in debug mode, the style guide is available at [localhost:8000/styleguide](http://localhost:8000/styleguide).

 ## Web Components Conventions

 TinyPilot implements most of its UI components through standard JavaScript, using [web components](https://css-tricks.com/an-introduction-to-web-components/).
 TinyPilot does not use any heavy frontend frameworks like Angular or React, nor does it use any broad libraries such as jQuery.